lewisalexia/Personal_Project_Shop_Talk/README.md

     * GLM:
         * $12.74
         * 100
+            * Overfit

 ***LassoLars Model selected to test over all models created - performed great on test!
-RMSE of 70.42 and an R2 of .93***
+RMSE of 65.29 and an R2 of .93***

 ---

 ***Overall Takeaways:***
 From all three iterations, this being the final, I noticed a trend of undercharging for parts and labor.
 From iterations one and two, I discovered that average part sales are 9.54 too low (iteration one) and that labor charges are 15.23 too low (iteration two).
+I came to these conclusions with the help of some hefty domain knowledge.
     * I got to these numbers by taking the averages between iterations given different scenarios.
 The industry markup average is 100% for parts sales and other shops in the valley charge closer to 130 per labor hour.

 - Of note: parts cost after ~$1,100 saw a significant drop in parts sale, almost like someone is a good guy and giving out discounts... :)